Home Superfoods A to Z Edamame – Soybean – Glycine max (L) Merr

 • Maintaining Nails

 Brittle nails are a recurring issue.
 Additionally, excessive nail dryness and nail fungus are two of the main causes of brittle nails.
-Soybean is known for its capacity to heal nail fungus and its hydrating properties aid to hydrate the nails.
+Soybean is known for its capacity to heal nail fungus and its hydrating properties aid in hydrating the nails.

 Ayurvedic aspects of Edamame